Skip to main content

 If you have a fever, chills, nausea, or vomiting, severe blistering or pain, call your doctor's office or a health clinic.

-If you have blisters with no other problems, here's how to care for them:
+If you have blisters with no other problems, here's what to do:

 • Don't pop or pick them.
 Blisters protect the skin underneath as they heal.
 If they get peeled off, the skin can get infected.